syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% highlight ASP.NET CORE %}
 FileStream sourceStreamPath = new FileStream("sourceFile.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
 FileStream destinationStreamPath = new FileStream("DestinationFile.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
-//Open an source document from file system through constructor of WordDocument class. using (WordDocument document = new WordDocument(sourceStreamPath, FormatType.Automatic)) {
+//Open an source document from the file system through the constructor of WordDocument class. using (WordDocument document = new WordDocument(sourceStreamPath, FormatType.Automatic)) {
 	//Open the destination document.
 	WordDocument destinationDocument = new WordDocument(destinationStreamPath, FormatType.Docx);
-	//Import the contents and styles of source document at the end of destination document. destinationDocument.ImportContent(document, true);
+	//Import the contents and styles of the source document at the end of the destination document. destinationDocument.ImportContent(document, true);
 	MemoryStream stream = new MemoryStream();
 	//Save and close the destination document to MemoryStream.